-A study by Hill and colleagues examined over a five-month period the HDM antigen in the home situations of 88 children with proven HDM sensitivity.1 Comparisons were made between carpeted and uncarpeted bedrooms, between various types of mattress covers, and other carpeted vs. non-carpeted areas of the homes.
+This study examined over a five-month period the HDM antigen in the home situations of 88 children with proven HDM sensitivity.
+Comparisons were made between carpeted and uncarpeted bedrooms, between various types of mattress covers, and other carpeted vs. non-carpeted areas of the homes.

-Mattresses that were encased in impermeable covers had a 20-fold lower concentration of HDM antigen than typical cotton, wool, or sheepskin covers.
-This absolute concentration is considered to be below the necessary threshold to induce HDM sensitivity.
+Mattresses that were encased in impermeable covers had a 20-fold less concentration of HDM antigen than typical cotton, wool, or sheepskin covers.
+This absolute concentration is felt to be below the necessary threshold to induce HDM sensitivity.
 Concentrations of HDM antigen in house dust were at least five times greater in carpeted than non-carpeted rooms.

-Hill et al conclude that excluding home carpeting and using impermeable mattress covers reduced absolute HDM antigen levels.
+Hill et al conclude that excluding carpet and using impermeable mattress covers reduces absolute HDM antigen levels.
 This type of intervention could have long-term implication in development of asthma and atopic disease on a public health basis.
-Although powdered agents (acaracides) reduce HDM infestation and antigen, they are costly, require substantial effort to use, and are less effective than these much simpler measures.
+Although topical powdered agents (acaracides) are useful to reduce HDM antigen, they are costly, require substantial effort to use, and are less effective than these simpler measures.

 Hill D, et al. J Allergy Clin Immunol 1997;99:323-329.

 Clinical Scenario: The rhythm in the figure was obtained from a middle-aged man with a history of chronic obstructive pulmonary disease (COPD).
 The computerized interpretation assessed this irregularly irregular rhythm as atrial fibrillation with premature ventricular contractions (PVCs).
 Do you agree?